 your passport is stamped, you can use your birth certificate for re-entry

 to the US (if you entered via Mexico).
-Q18.
-Are some Americans allowed to travel to Cuba?

-Q19.
-Do I need to make a hotel reservation before I leave for Cuba?
 Yes!
 Upon entering the country, Cuban officials

 will often ask at which hotel you're going to stay.
 If you don't have